 Insolvency (Beyond the scope of VITA/TCE)

-Insolvency is a condition in which the fair market value (FMV) of all assets is less than one's liabilities.
+Insolvency is a condition in which the fair market value (FMV) of all assets is less than one’s liabilities.
 The amount or level of insolvency is expressed as a negative net worth.
+The Insolvency Determination Worksheet can be used as a resource to determine whether a taxpayer is considered to be insolvent.

 For purposes of determining insolvency, assets include the value of everything owned (including assets that serve as collateral for debt and exempt assets which are beyond the reach of creditors under the law, such as an interest in a pension plan and the value of a retirement account).